AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/breadcrumb-overview.md

 ---
 # Breadcrumbs overview

 Breadcrumbs display the full navigational hierarchy for all object types.
 Each object in the breadcrumb path has a label that displays the object type.
 The page that you are currently on displays both in the page header and at the end of the breadcrumb path in italics.
-In the example below, this is the "Share with Brand Team" task.
+In the example below, this is the "[!UICONTROL Share with Brand Team]" task.

 ![Collapsed breadcrumb](assets/NWE-collapsed-breadcrumb.png)